🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 Me?
 I spent twenty minutes this morning debating a navy versus black dress.
 Changing three times before settling on navy.
 Which I now regretted because black would have hidden stains better.

-Now I was doing the same thing with my ingredients.
+Now I was doing the same thing with my work.
 At this rate, I’d be the most indecisive person ever to win a major supernatural competition.
 If I actually entered.
 Which I probably would.
 Maybe.

 The shop door opened.

-Yoo-hoo!
+“Yoo-hoo!
 Your favorite fairy has arrived with carbs!”

-Still holding the stirring spoon, I followed Aunt Hilda into the main shop area.
+Holding the stirring spoon, I followed Aunt Hilda into the main shop area.

 My apothecary and tea shop, The Cupid’s Cauldron, maintained a clean and orderly system: rows of potion bottles gleamed on black shelves, their wax seals reflecting the moody burgundy and gold paint on the walls.
 Ghostly customer handprints lingered on the purple velvet consultation chairs in one corner, and dried herbs dangled from overhead beams like floral mobiles designed by an anxious crow.

-Tabitha Stevens, my best friend, waltzed to the counter with blue hair braided and a bakery box clutched in her hands.
+Layla Stevens, my best friend, waltzed to the counter with blue hair braided and a bakery box clutched in her hands.
 At five-feet tall, she radiated the energy of a double espresso.

 “Hi, Hilda, Roxy!”
 She bounced over to us, then paused.
 “Whoa, you look like you’ve been wrestling with your cauldron again.
 Brought emergency goodies.”